770-255-1322

 RESULTS

-The blockage of nearly 380 tons was successfully cleared over the course of several weeks.
-Following the cleanout, a basic inspection of silo interior was carried out to ensure the structure could safely resume operation.
+The blockage of nearly 3,000 tons was successfully cleared over the course of several weeks.
+Following the cleanout, a basic inspection of the silo interior was carried out to ensure the structure could safely resume operation.
 Based on the observed field conditions, additional repairs were agreed on and performed during the same mobilization, such as installing a new cable climb system to the ladder and sealing the cracks in the silo’s roof.
-Considering the scale of the silo and its blockage, Industrial Access was the right contractor for this project, fully equipped to empty out a clogged industrial storage vessel of any kind.
+Considering the scale of the silo and its blockage, Industrial Access Bulk Material was the right contractor for this project, fully equipped to empty out a clogged industrial storage vessel of any kind.

 For additional information about our company and services we provide, please give us a call anytime